jwhutchison/MemoryFatigue/README.md

 - `build/bin/fatigue -s "sekiro.exe" --pattern "C6 86 ?? ??"` - Find a process by status name, search for
   a pattern, show information and exit

+## Sekiro: Shadows Die Twice Game Patcher

+Also included in releases is a patcher specifically for patching Sekiro in Linux to unlock FPS and some other handy features.
+See [patchers/sekiro/README.md] for details.

 ## Library

 For more complex patch tasks, you will need to build the tool you want.
 The code is fairly well documented